“It’s a Top Ride”

 After a well-earned break we tackle the rest of the creek crossings and blast north on some sandy tracks to our lunch stop and swim at Fruitbat Falls.
 The afternoon riding is awesome with creeks, mud, sand and rocks mixed in with a few easy hill climbs and some very fast, flowing tracks.

-We cross the Jardine River on the ferry then check out some WW2 wrecks on the way to our overnight accommodation at Loyalty Beach.
+We cross the Jardine River on the ferry then check out some WW2 wrecks on the way to a well earned beer at the most northern pub in Australia.
+Then is a quick ride to our overnight accommodation at Loyalty Beach.
 Camped right by the beach there’s a good chance of seeing a croc and some great fishing.

 Day 6.
 Loyalty Beach to the Top of Australia – 90km

-Today we ride to the tip.
-An easy dirt ride through Tropical Jungle rainforest and open Savannah with a few creek crossings thrown.
+Today we ride to the Tip.
+An easy dirt ride through tropical jungle rainforest and open Savannah with a few creek crossings thrown in.
 The last 200m we walk over a rocky outcrop to the tip.
 Six days of dirt riding through some of Australia’s best trails gets up to the most northern point in Australia.